pedrommcarrasco/pedrommcarrasco.github.io/_posts/2018-07-19-i-want-to-be-discardable.md

 And with this, you've now acknowledged `@discardableResult`.
 What's your opinion about it?
 Did you know it or is it something new to you?
 Let me hear it, alongside with questions and feedback on [Twitter](https://twitter.com/pedrommcarrasco) or here with Disqus.

+I would also like to praise [Ana Filipa Ferreira](https://twitter.com/anafpf3), [Tiago Silva](https://www.linkedin.com/in/tiagomssilva/), [Pedro Eusébio](https://www.linkedin.com/in/peusebio/) and [José Figueiredo](https://twitter.com/ZeMiguelFig) for their outstanding support.

-Thanks for your time. ✨
+Thanks for reading. ✨